Each country may have its own language(s), but there’s certainly one language that’s universal and easy for everyone to learn: the language of love.

 One way to keep your studies interesting is to use a dynamic learning resource like FluentU.

-With FluentU, you’ll keep the love for German alive with videos on dozens of different topics—and learn the real German that native speakers use, for everything from pick-up lines to long-term romances…and much, much more.
+With FluentU, you’ll keep the love for German alive with videos on dozens of different topics—and learn the real German phrases that native speakers use, for everything from pick-up lines to long-term romances…and much, much more.
 You can even check it out with the free trial today.

 Add some more fun to your studies by role playing with your friends.
 You could invite them over to your place and act out different scenarios with them.
 Try to think of ways to incorporate pick-up lines—maybe you could pretend to be in a club, or you’ve just joined a new sports team.
 Any scenario that involves meeting new people can easily incorporate a few pick-up lines!